700+ Revision Questions

 For example, part of the reason why our website makes a difference is that we try to make studying fun.

 Not because the test material seems boring means you can't have fun while studying.
 How we go about providing the explanations, fast answers, and challenge bank all help to keep you engaged for longer.
-This improves retention making it easier for you to learn.
+This improves retention, making it easier for you to learn.

-That's why a lot of persons who use a high-quality website or online platform like Life in the UK Test say you can pass without studying the handbook.
+That's why a lot of people who use a high-quality website or online platform like Life in the UK Test say you can pass without studying the handbook.
 Sites like ours cover all areas that may appear on your test in detail!
 That's 100s of practice test questions (with questions like the real thing) and complete explanations that support studying, memorizing, and retention.

 So, we're not saying that you can't pass the citizenship test by just using practice tests alone.
 It's totally doable with the right life in the UK test site.
 But reviewing the handbook makes that process a little easier, especially if you need to work on your English vocabulary.